 - Usage of platinum keywords.
 Filling the platinum search terms in the Seller Central Account does not hold any value unless you are a ‘Platinum Merchant’

 - The complete space was not utilized, only one keyword per field was entered

 - Unnecessary repetition of keywords.
 Repetitions of keywords in several combinations “Chef Crisper” and “Chef”

 - Two variations of the same keyword “Copper Chef” (“Copper Chef” and “chefcopper”)

 - Usage of unnecessary filler words. (“kitchenware copper”)

 - Usage of keywords with little relevance (“good quality”)

-The second example had a better implementation of search terms.
+The second example has a better implementation of backend search terms.
 This was because of the following factors

 - Complete utilization of the available space